louie-github/meet-volume/README.md

 is relatively rare that anyone else will unmute their microphone and start talking.

+### How to use
+When you enter a Meet, click on the extension icon in the top right of your browser window.
+It might be hidden under the puzzle icon in Chromium-based browsers.
+You can pin the extension for easy access.

+Clicking on the extension will show a pop-up with two buttons.
+One button enables the volume adjustment pop-up while the other button reverts all changes made and removes said pop-up.

+The next steps should be self-explanatory.
+File an issue if you have any trouble getting the extension to work!

 ## How to install
 First, click on Code and then Download ZIP, or, alternatively, you can